SoftwareSystemsLaboratory/PTMTorrent/README.md

 ## References

-> References are sorted by alphabetical order and not in how they appear in this
+> References are sorted by alphabetical order and not how they appear in this
 > document.

 \[1\] “Git.” <https://git-scm.com/> (accessed Jan.
 25, 2023).